For advice on who to talk to, call

 Russell-Cooke offers a complete service in that we work closely with specialist colleagues dealing with probate and wills, the administration of estates, the law relating to the elderly and to incapacity, capital taxation; and if required, our corporate and commercial, family, and French departments.

 Our team consists of full and associate members of the Association of Contentious Trust and Probate Specialists (ACTAPS) as well as the Society of Trust and Estate Practitioners (STEP).
 We have experience of High Court, County Court and Court of Protection matters.
-View our meet the team brochure.

 Richard Frimston sits on the Law Society International Issues Committee, and since 2003 has been the representative of the Law Society of England & Wales to the European Committee of the Union Internationale du Notariat (UIN).
 He is also a member of the Council of Bars and Law Societies of Europe (CCBE) Family and Succession Law Committee.